101 ETF Lessons Every Financial Advisor Should Learn

 The reality is that there are safeguards in place to prevent an ETF collapse; regulations on short interests ensure that nothing like that occurs.
 The intricacies of the explanation are pretty advanced, but the takeaway is very simple: ETFs can’t collapse.

 Bottom Line: No matter what you hear, an ETF will never collapse.

 In addition to offering access to a wide range of asset classes, ETFs have become increasingly effective tools for segmenting popular indexes.
-In particular, low volatility ETFs have seen a surge in popularity in recent years as tools for smoothing out the ups and downs of a portfolio by focusing on the individual stocks that tend to experience the smallest fluctuations in value.
+In particular, low volatility ETFs have seen a surge in popularity as tools for smoothing out the ups and downs of a portfolio by focusing on the individual stocks that tend to experience the smallest fluctuations in value.

 Low volatility ETFs can be useful for scaling back risk exposure–perhaps in anticipation of a down period for stock markets–while still maintaining equity exposure.
 They might also be an appealing tool for structuring a long-term portfolio strategy; there is a case to be made that minimizing losses during bear markets is a key component of a winning long-term technique.

 Bottom Line: Low volatility funds offer compelling results in bear markets.

 Canada is a dynamic economy home to a relatively strong, stable banking system, and has massive natural resource reserves that uniquely position it to thrive from the growing demand from emerging markets.
 But, believe it or not, many supposedly well-diversified portfolios overlook this economy entirely.
 That’s because it isn’t included in the EAFE region that is covered by funds such as EFA and VEA.
 Though investors generally think of the EAFE as broadly including developed markets outside the United States, it is actually gathering of developed economies that excludes North America.